emanuelhuber/RGPR/07_RGPR_tutorial_GPR-data-migration.md

 Add topographic data (coordinates)
 ----------------------------------

-We assume that for each GPR record there is a file containing the (x, y, z) coordinates of every traces.
-The header of these files is "E", "N", "Z" instead of "x", "y", "z" because in topography "x" sometimes designates the North ("N") and not the East ("E") as we would expect.
-The designation "E", "N", "Z" is less prone to confusion and therefore we chose it!
+We assume that for each GPR record there is a file containing the (x, y,
+z) coordinates of every traces.
+The header of these files is “E”, “N”, “Z” instead of “x”, “y”, “z” because in topography “x” sometimes designates the North (“N”) and not the East (“E”) as we would expect.
+The designation “E”, “N”, “Z” is less prone to confusion and therefore we chose it!

 1. Define the filepaths to the topo files: